srakhe/olympics/README.md

-# basic-py-template
+# Olympics
-This is my basic template for project repos.
+Basic init for repo.